We may receive compensation when you click on links to products from our partners.

 Look for opportunities to develop your skills, wherever you can find them

 If you’re still unsure how to progress, or if you’re generally perfectly happy where you are (but a slight shift in focus and a better salary wouldn’t go amiss) you may find clarity simply in developing the skills that you already have.
-Nursing is a highly technical and skilled profession and developing the wealth of skills that you pick up on the job daily can lead to unprecedented career progression as an Advanced Practice Nurse.
-For example, you may want to talk to a doctor about becoming a Nurse Practitioner.
-NPs are in relatively short supply and are invaluable in lightening a doctor’s workload.
+Nursing is a highly technical and skilled profession and developing the wealth of skills that you pick up on the job daily can lead to unprecedented career progression as an Advanced Practice nurse.
+For example, you may want to talk to a doctor about becoming a nurse Practitioner.
+NPS is in relatively short supply and is invaluable in lightening a doctor’s workload.

-Try and get more experience in conducting physicals, making diagnoses, writing prescriptions and helping patients to manage chronic conditions such as hypertension or diabetes.
-These are the bread and butter of an NP and if you can get a wealth of experience behind you before training starts, you’ll be a shoe in.
-There are also possibilities for you in anesthesiology, midwifery or becoming a Clinical Nurse Specialist.
+Try and get more experience in conducting physicals, making diagnoses, writing prescriptions, and helping patients to manage chronic conditions such as hypertension or diabetes.
+These are the bread and butter of an NP and if you can get a wealth of experience behind you before training starts, you’ll be a shoo-in.
+There are also possibilities for you in anesthesiology, midwifery, or becoming a Clinical nurse Specialist.
 CNS’ are nurses who dedicate their skills to a specific area of practice.